-The Company also has a Compensation Committee consisting of Messrs.
-Featheringill, Gee, Rosenwald and Spencer.
+The Company also has a Compensation Committee consisting of Dr. Gee and Dr. Rosenwald.
 The Compensation Committee is responsible for the annual review of officer compensation and other incentive programs and is authorized to award options under the Company's 1991 Stock Option Plan.

-The Company has a Nominating Committee, effective February 1997, comprised of all outside directors with terms not expiring in the current year for which the Nominating Committee will be nominating persons for election or re-election as directors.
+The Company has a Nominating Committee comprised of all outside directors with terms not expiring in the current year for which the Nominating Committee will be nominating persons for election or re-election as directors.